influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/administration/config.md

         * [query-stats-enabled](#query-stats-enabled-false)
         * [run-interval](#run-interval-1s)

-## Using Configuration Files

-The system has internal defaults for every configuration file setting.
-View the default configuration settings with the `influxd config` command.

-Most of the settings in the local configuration file (`/etc/influxdb/influxdb.conf`) are commented out; all commented-out settings will be determined by the internal defaults.
-Any uncommented settings in the local configuration file override the internal defaults.
-Note that the local configuration file does not need to include every configuration setting.

-There are two ways to launch InfluxDB with your configuration file:

-* Point the process to the correct configuration file by using the `-config`
-  option:

-    ```bash
-    influxd -config /etc/influxdb/influxdb.conf
-    ```
-* Set the environment variable `INFLUXDB_CONFIG_PATH` to the path of your configuration file and start the process.
-  For example:

-    ```
-    echo $INFLUXDB_CONFIG_PATH
-    /etc/influxdb/influxdb.conf

-    influxd
-    ```

-InfluxDB first checks for the `-config` option and then for the environment variable.

-### Configuration Options Overview
+### Configuration Overview

-Every configuration section has configuration options and every configuration option is optional.
+The Every configuration section has configuration options and every configuration option is optional.
 If you do not uncomment a configuration option, the system uses its default setting.
 The configuration options in this document are set to their default settings.